Thinking of tossing out your old furniture? Hold your horses! Here’s how you can repurpose old furniture on your homestead.

 First up:

-One of my proudest repurposing achievements is our seed storage system.
+One of my proudest achievements in how to repurpose old furniture is our seed storage system.

 I transformed an old, rickety dresser into an impressive seed organizer any gardener would envy.
-First, I removed the drawers and gave the entire piece a good sanding.
-Then, I painted the exterior with non-toxic paint to protect it from moisture.
+To begin, I removed the drawers and gave the entire piece a good sanding.
+Next, I painted the exterior with non-toxic paint to protect it from moisture.

-Using thin plywood, I created dividers in each drawer to separate the different seed types.
+Then, using thin plywood, I created dividers in each drawer to separate the different seed types.
 Each compartment was labeled, and I added a small chalkboard to the front of each drawer for easy identification.
-To top it off, I installed a dehumidifier rod to ensure moisture stays away.
+Finally, I installed a dehumidifier rod to ensure moisture stays away.

 Laundry Sorting Station from a Dresser

 Laundry day became much easier after I transformed an old dresser into a sorting station.
-I removed the drawers and replaced them with three large compartments, each lined with washable fabric bags.
-To keep things organized, I labeled the compartments for whites, darks, and colors.
+To start, I removed the drawers and replaced them with three large compartments, each lined with washable fabric bags.
+For organization, I labeled the compartments for whites, darks, and colors.

 This project came about when I noticed our older chickens struggling to reach their feed.